framesurge/perseus/docs/next/en-US/advanced/arch.md

 -   Invokes the core app shell to manage initial/subsequent loads and translations
 -   Handles error page displaying

-## CLI Server
+### CLI Server

-This is just an invocation of the `perseus-actix-web` module's systems with the data provided by the user through the `define_app!` macro.
+This is just an invocation of the the appropriate server integration's systems with the data provided by the user through the `define_app!` macro.
 This also sets the default location for static content and the `index.html` file.